-With a current significant shortage of physicians, more doctors are relying on physicians assistants (PA) and nurse practitioners (NP) to help with their caseload.
-But this lack of a doctor’s presence may be worrisome to patients expecting to see a physician.
-Many patients are asking this question, and in this article, we will detail the core differences between doctors and physicians assistants, and help identify when it is appropriate to see a PA, and when it is necessary to see your doctor.
+If you’ve made a medical appointment recently, you’ve likely had the option to see a Physician’s Assistant, or PA.
+More doctors and medical facilities are relying on physicians assistants (PA) and nurse practitioners (NP) to help provide quality healthcare for their patients.
+But the lack of a doctor’s presence may be worrisome to patients expecting to see a physician.
+Many patients wonder about the differences between PAs and Physicians and when it is appropriate to see a PA.

 What is a Physician’s Assistant?

 According to the AAPA (American Academy of PAs), Physician’s Assistants (PAs) are highly trained medical professionals who diagnose illness, develop and manage treatment plans and can serve as the principal healthcare provider for a patient.

 What Kind of Training Does a PA Have?